Martinus Sieveking

 Martinus Sieveking (March 24, 1867 – November 26, 1950) was a Dutch virtuoso pianist, composer, teacher and inventor born in Amsterdam.
-Also known as Martin Sieveking, he performed as a soloist around Europe and the United States during his active career and taught in France and the U.S. after he retired from performing.
+Also known as Martin Sieveking, he performed as a soloist around Europe] and the United States during his active career and taught in France and the U.S. after he retired from performing.
 He is sometimes referred to as The Flying Dutchman due to his Dutch heritage and extremely flighty nature.
 At the peak of his career, he was pronounced by the New York and Boston critics as one of the four greatest living pianists of that time along with Ignace Paderewski, Moriz Rosenthal and Rafael Joseffy.

 Sieveking was an advocate of The Dead-Weight Principle of playing.
 He devised his own variation of this system and wrote several articles about the subject for publication.
 He was also an inventor of both musical and non-musical devices that he had patented in various countries.

 Early life

 Sieveking came from an old and aristocratic family, which dated its ancestry back to the fifteenth century.
 He grew up in a musical atmosphere, as his mother Johanna De Jong was a well-known opera singer and his father, also named Martinus, was a trained musician, choral conductor and a composer with published works in the Netherlands.
 He was the second in a family of four; his older sibling was named Johanna like his mother, and Martinus was followed by Charles, then Rosa.

 From his early childhood he showed characteristics indicative of being a great musician.
 His father gave Martinus his first piano lessons at an early age and continued to do so until he was ten.
 In addition to playing piano Martinus also started composing at an early age and played the organ in a church by age twelve.
-Eventually his family sent him to the Leipzig Conservatory.At the conservatory, he studied piano for eight years under Julius Röntgen, a famous German-Dutch pianist-composer, and spent six years of musical education in composition and orchestration, under Franz Coenen in the Netherlands.
+Eventually his family sent him to the Leipzig Conservatory.
+At the conservatory, he studied piano for eight years under Julius Röntgen, a famous German-Dutch pianist-composer, and spent six years of musical education in composition and orchestration, under Franz Coenen in the Netherlands.

 Musical career

 His first international appearance was in Paris in 1888 when, at the age of twenty-one, he heard his own composition, a suite for orchestra, played by the Lamoureux Orchestra.
 He resided in Paris in 1889 and became one of the number of Dutch musicians that were based in the city.

 He visited England in 1890 upon the suggestion of his uncle, Sir Edward Henry Sieveking, who was well known in London and was one of the physicians of Queen Victoria.
 He had success with two tours with Edward Lloyd, the British tenor, and David Popper, the cellist.
-He also made two tours as the accompanist to the Italian opera singer Adelina Patti during her tour of the United Kingdom between 1891-1892.
+He also made two tours as the accompanist to the Italian opera singer Adelina Patti during her tour of the United Kingdom between 1891 and 1892.
 He became one of the artists sponsored by the Mason & Hamlin piano manufacturer in 1892.